 Few marine areas in the world can compare with the richness of life found in the Espiritu Santo Islands just off the coast of La Paz.
-Akin to a Galapagos experience, your full day trip out to the islands will be a highlight of the expedition; you'll snorkel on colorful coral reefs awash with tropical fish, swim with playful sealions at Los Islotes, spot magnificent migratory birds like the infamous blue footed boobie and front-crawl alongside the biggest fish in the ocean, the whale shark.
+Akin to a Galapagos experience, your full day trip out to the islands will be a highlight of the expedition; you'll snorkel on colourful coral reefs awash with tropical fish, swim with playful sealions at Los Islotes, spot magnificent migratory birds like the infamous blue footed boobie and front-crawl alongside the biggest fish in the ocean, the whale shark.
 Growing up to 12 meters in length, it is an honour to swim along side these gentle plankton eating giants.

 From La Paz, journey south to experience the 'magical town' of Todos Santos like a local.
 Spend two nights at Guaycura boutique hotel in the center of Todos Santos, with a wonderful roof top pool and terrace ideal for watching sunsets over the Pacific.
-With a day to relax and time to explore the town, your guide will introduce you to the history of this celebrated town, rich in art and music with a highly knowledgeable historical tour, then introduce you to local characters at the towns favorite tequila bar.
+With a day to relax and time to explore the town, your guide will introduce you to the history of this celebrated town, rich in art and music with a highly knowledgeable historical tour, then introduce you to local characters at the towns favourite tequila bar.